 Whether the result of an unexpected injury, trauma, hereditary factors, or advanced decay, a natural smile may not be able to stand the test of time.
-And other dental health problems like missing or severely damaged teeth can impact proper jaw function, aesthetics, and overall quality of life.
+Moreover, other dental health problems like missing or severely damaged teeth can impact proper jaw function, aesthetics, and overall quality of life.

-At the Newton dental practice of Dr. Ted Filandrianos & Associates LLC, our experienced and compassionate team proudly help renew the health, function, and beauty of patient smiles.
+At the Newton dental practice of Dr. Ted Filandrianos & Associates, our experienced and compassionate team proudly help renew the health, function, and beauty of patient smiles.
 We are able to do so by offering the latest treatments and techniques in restorative dentistry paired with highest-quality of dental restorations while taking a truly comprehensive approach.

 We aim to preserve the overall well-being of patient smiles with reliable materials that are both beautiful and durable.

 Are you or a loved one experiencing the repercussions of severe dental damage or missing teeth in the Newton community?
 Call us today to find out how our restorative care can benefit your smile!